6mile/super-confused/README.md

 A next-gen dependency confusion analysis tool that identifies confusion opportunities in source code and SBOM files. super-confused works on multiple package manifest and SBOM file formats, either locally, or remotely.

-I've been using [Confused](https://github.com/visma-prodsec/confused) for years, but really wanted a tool that supported more package manifests, and SBOMs.
+I've been using [Confused](https://github.com/visma-prodsec/confused) for years, but really wanted a tool that supported more languages and SBOMs.
 Also, I wanted to refactor this in Javascript so I can publish it as an NPM package.
 So, super-confused was born!

 ## Features